New York Computational Psychiatry Workshop

 The New York Computational Psychiatry Workshop (NYCPW) is an immersive, hands-on three-day workshop designed to provide trainees with the latest tools and knowledge in computational psychiatry.
 Our aim is to bridge the gap between computational methods and clinical applications.

-The workshop will take place at the Mount Sinai Center for Computational Psychiatry (55 W 125th St, New York, NY 10027) on November 10-12, 2025.
+The workshop will take place at the Mount Sinai Center for Computational Psychiatry in the Hess Center for Science and Medicine, 1470 Madison Avenue, Second Floor, New York, NY 10029, on October 19-21, 2026.

 Theory